Dispersik-com/solar_system_models/README.md

 This project is a simple example of simulating the movement of planets based on the ideas of different scientists.
 In this case, models of Copernicus and Newton are implemented, but in the future, I would like also to implement Einstein's model.

 The project includes the basic classes **Space** and **SpaceObject**.
-The subclasses of **Space**: **CopernicusSpace** and **NewtonSpace** implement mathematical models.
+The subclasses of **Space** (**CopernicusSpace** and **NewtonSpace**) implement mathematical models.

-In **CopernicusSpace**, the planetary movements were described using geometry.
-Therefore, calculations occur separately for each object.
+In the Copernicus model each planet moves along its own geometric trajectory.
+In **CopernicusSpace** the calculation of the movement of each planet is independent.

 ![Copernicus model](https://github.com/Dispersik-com/solar_system_models/blob/master/screenshots/Copernicus.gif)

 ![Sun light](https://github.com/Dispersik-com/solar_system_models/blob/master/screenshots/sun-light.png)

-In **NewtonSpace**, the main focus is on gravitational force and interaction between objects.
+In **NewtonSpace** the main focus is on gravitational force and interaction between the objects.
 Therefore, the primary calculations take place within the space itself.

 ![Newton model](https://github.com/Dispersik-com/solar_system_models/blob/master/screenshots/Newton.gif)